A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot: Comprehensive Review

 \subsubsection{Non-Progressive Training}

-One-Shot GAN \cite{sushko2021oneshotgan} uses a standard generator (single-scale), but multiple paths for the discriminator to enforce learning objects' appearance and how to combine them.
-Within the discriminator the low-level loss is defined on low-level features and two different losses are defined to learn the content and the layout in image patches.
-SinFusion \cite{nikankin2022sinfusion} explores learning the internal patch distribution from both a single image and video.
-SinFusion extends on DPPM \cite{ho2020denoising} and reduces the size of the receptive fields by first removing attention layers, then adopting ConvNext \cite{liu2022convnet} blocks in the U-Net \cite{ronneberger2015unet} architecture.
-To reconstruct videos, a series of images are fed into a series of 3 identical models.
+One-Shot GAN \citep{sushko2021oneshotgan} uses a standard generator (single-scale), but multiple paths for the discriminator to enforce learning objects' appearance and how to combine them.
+Within the discriminator the low-level loss is defined on low-level features, and two different losses are defined to learn the content and the layout in image patches.
+PetsGAN \citep{zhang2022petsgan} utilizes the semantic variation in GAN latent space through GAN inversion to enable large variations in the layout generation.
+SinFusion \citep{nikankin2022sinfusion} explores learning the internal patch distribution from both single images and videos.
+SinFusion extends on DPPM \citep{ho2020denoising} and reduces the size of the receptive fields by first removing attention layers, then adopting ConvNext \citep{liu2022convnet} blocks in the U-Net \citep{ronneberger2015unet} architecture.
+To reconstruct videos, a series of images is fed into a series of 3 identical models.
 The first model predicts the next frame; the second model denoises and removes small artifacts from the generated images; the last model interpolates between the different frames.